2023-25 Digital Dialogue: Wales Impact Report

 Impact on teachers

-Teachers supporting the learners also benefitted from the programme.
-Teachers who felt they had the confidence to deliver politically-neutral content to learners rose from 56% to 94%.
 100% reported that they felt confident and equipped to deliver the programme, and felt supported by The Politics Project.
 100% of teachers would recommend Digital Dialogue: Wales to a colleague.

 Impact on politicians

 The politicians who took part in Digital Dialogue: Wales reported a positive impact.
-100% said that the programme gave them a better understanding of young people and their priorities and would recommend taking part in the programme to other politicians.
+100% said that the programme gave them a better understanding of young people and their priorities and reported stronger relationships with their constituents.

 Supporting voting